 Other Factors Assessed

 As part of analysing and documenting load and force that workers are subject to, KINNECT takes into account the load location and the distance the load is being moved, as well as what forces are involved to move the load, how difficult the load is to move, the number of people involved to move the load, the size and shape of the load, it’s surface (i.e. wet, slippery, greasy) and how it can be gripped (i.e. bilaterally, unilaterally, handles).

 Management of the Work Environment

-Managing the work environment is a very effective way of ensuring staff safety and promoting safe work conditions.
-When looking at work environments, KINNECT takes into account busy periods when staff may have difficulty keeping up with the demands of jobs with little or no recovery periods.
+Managing the work environment is a very effective way of ensuring the safety of workers and promoting safe work conditions.
+When looking at work environments, KINNECT takes into account busy periods when workers may have difficulty keeping up with the demands of jobs with little or no recovery periods.
 We also assess the availability of additional help if team lifting is required, if floor surfaces are slippery or uneven, if there are different levels in the work area, if there is inadequate lighting and if appropriate PPE (personal protective equipment) is available.

 A worker’s job demands are categorised as either light, medium or heavy to assist with their return to work whereby treating medical practitioners, employers, or workplace rehabilitation providers can easily identify the tasks suitable for a worker pending their stage of recovery.

 The position’s overall physical demand level is rated as either sedentary, light, medium, heavy or very heavy.
 This is determined according to DOT standards based on the amount of weight handled at work and the frequency that the job demand occurs.